 - The winds generated by blowers destroy habitats for beneficial insects and deplete topsoil.

-- Gas blower manufacturers recommend safe distances of 50 feet between leaf blowers and pedestrians.
+- Gas blower manufacturers recommend safe distances of 50 feet between leaf blowers and bystanders.
 This is nearly impossible to establish in urban environments.

 - Gas powered leaf blowers burn fossil fuels.
 Emissions from burning fossil fuels are the primary cause of climate change.
 The US Department Of Energy estimates that 1.2 billion gallons of gasoline are consumed every year to maintain our lawns and gardens, and much of that is spilled.

 - “Portland already has rules regarding leaf blowers.”

 The existing noise ordinance is unenforced and ineffective at regulating leaf blower use.

 - “Because gas leaf blowers are powerful they do the job quickly so they don’t pollute much.”